 The geography of India is one of the most diverse geographies in the world and the Indian subcontinent hosts some of the largest rivers and Mountain Ranges of the world.
 Central India is famous for its flora and fauna and it accounts for nearly 30% forest cover of India.
 River Narmada flows through this region and forms a boundary between North India and South India.
-Narmada River flows through a rift valley between the Satpura and Vindhya Range and throughout its course it covers a wide variety of landscape.
+Narmada River flows through a rift valley between the Satpura and Vindhya Range and throughout its course it covers a wide variety of landscapes.
 While passing through the district of Jabalpur in the state of Madhya Pradesh it forms a waterfall which is popularly known as “Dhuandhar Waterfall”.
 A large number of tourists and pilgrims visit this spectacular waterfall every year and this waterfall is featured on the list of most visited waterfalls in India.

 My Trip to Dhuandhar Waterfall Jabalpur

 New Delhi to Jabalpur

 I had read about the Dhuandhar waterfall and the Marble rocks alongside river Narmada in Jabalpur during my college days but never had a chance to visit this place.
 My friend was getting married and the marriage venue was in Bhopal i.e. the capital city of Madhya Pradesh.
 The distance between Bhopal and Jabalpur is only 300 Km and it was a perfect time for me to fulfill my college days wish.
 I decided to explore the city of Jabalpur first and then attend the marriage ceremony.
 I tweaked my plan and booked a train ticket from New Delhi to Jabalpur.
 There are 5-6 trains running on a daily basis from New Delhi to Jabalpur.
 I booked my ticket in New Delhi-Jabalpur Superfast Express Train and after 16 hours of a train journey, I reached the city of Jabalpur at 7 A.M in the morning.
 After depositing my luggage in cloakroom I was ready to explore the beauty of Narmada River through the marble rocks of Jabalpur.

 Play the video to take a virtual tour of Dhuandhar Waterfall Jabalpur